alpianon/howdyadoc/reveal-md/README.md

 current-visible
 fade-in-then-semi-out
 fade-in-then-out
-highlight-blue <!-- red green  -->
+highlight-blue <!-- blue, red, green variants  -->
+highlight-bold <!-- entity gets the highlight according to the accent of the theme  -->

 ```

-Other can be created in the template.
+Other can be created in the template (see how we have with highlight-bold).

 ### vertical separator